Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 Adaptive Cruise Control with Low-Speed Follow

 Setting the cruise control during your urban commute?
 Acura technology makes it possible.
-As with a conventional system, the available Adaptive Cruise Control (ACC) with low-speed follow53 system allows you to set a desired speed, but it will also maintain a set space from the car ahead of you so you can enjoy cruise control even in light traffic conditions.
+As with a conventional system, the available Adaptive Cruise Control (ACC) with low-speed follow53 system allows you to set a desired speed but also maintain a desired interval from the car ahead so you enjoy the benefits of cruise control in light traffic.

 - Once a speed is set (between 20 and 95) you can raise or lower it with the steering-wheel controls while the MID informs you what mph you are setting.

-- At speeds below the set speed, ACC will maintain the set distance, modulating the throttle and applying moderate braking when appropriate.
-The distance will be maintained even if the forward vehicle slows to a stop.
+- At speeds below the set speed, ACC will maintain the set interval by modulating the throttle and applying moderate braking when appropriate.
+The interval will be maintained even if the forward vehicle slows to a stop.